afrigon/tlwk/roles/mesmer.md

 ### Quadim

-For the burn phases, you will be responsible to port the entire group from quadim to the resolution pyre.
+For the burn phases, you will be responsible to port the entire group from quadim to the resolution pyre and back.

 [Example TODO]()